Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 **Observer options**

 To achieve a smoother scrolling experience, the `InfiniteScroll` component accepts an optional prop called `observerOptions`.
-This prop allows you to customize the behavior of the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), which is used internally to detect when the scroll trigger comes into view.
+This prop allows you to customize the behavior of the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), which is used to detect when the scroll trigger comes into view.

 {% code title="serp.jsx" %}
 ```jsx